Almost half of the 2.5 million eye injuries reported annually occur in individuals ages 18-45.

 - Blunt object injuries are making up just over 13%.

 - Fingers, fists, and other body parts are third with 10%.

 - Sharp objects like fishhooks and glass shards make up 9% of injuries.

-In case you weren”™t counting, we’ve just accounted for 50% of all reported injuries.
-The remaining 50% comes from a variety of causes including sports equipment, automobile airbags, paintballs, bb guns, pellet guns, furniture, household chemicals, firearms, and fireworks.
+The remaining 50% comes from various sources, including sports equipment, automobile airbags, paintballs, bb guns, pellet guns, furniture, household chemicals, firearms, and fireworks.